ipfs-shipyard/workshop-idm-chat-dapp/README.md

 There are two stores: the [`userStore`](src/stores/user.js) and the [`roomStore`](src/stores/room.js).
 As the names suggest, the `userStore` manages the current logged in user and exports functions to `login()` and `logout()`, while the `roomStore` manages the room messages and peers and exports functions to `sendMessage()` and `verifyMessage()`.
 These functions contain mocks that we will be re-implementing.

-The Chat app should be running on `http://localhost:3500`, try it out! 🚀
+The chat app should be running on `http://localhost:3500`, try it out! 🚀

 > ℹ️ Most of the code was kept simple so that it's easy to understand.
 In this example, we avoided using react hooks, functional components and state management libraries such as Redux.